Jobsub_submit_dag saves multiple copies of files in payload.tgz

 commit the second: addresses Herbs issue of multiple copies of the same file in payload.tgz

-#5 Updated by Shreyas Bhat about 1 month ago
+#5 Updated by Shreyas Bhat 6 months ago

 This looks good, with two exceptions (that we discussed a bit offline).

 1) I'm concerned that users will try to throw tons of files into the tarball, and so if we now have a list of contents that we have to iterate through for each file (see https://cdcvs.fnal.gov/redmine/projects/jobsub/repository/revisions/22408/entry/client/jobsubClient.py#L762 ), that might slow down the submission.
 Instead, perhaps we should have a dict of Nones, so line 752 would be: